gardener/gardener/docs/concepts/operator.md

 Furthermore, for deletion requests, it is validated that the `Garden` is annotated with a deletion confirmation annotation, namely `confirmation.gardener.cloud/deletion=true`.
 Only if this annotation is present it allows the `DELETE` operation to pass.
 This prevents users from accidental/undesired deletions.

+Another validation is to check that there is no only one `Garden` resource at a time.
+It prevents creating a second `Garden` when there is already one in the system.